 The art & design scene in Korea has been blossoming in the recent years & the exhibitions, galleries, audio/visual displays, street art, installations, festivals & art openings happening every other day (in the heart of the city of Seoul, especially) are not to be missed.

-As an interactive media designer, I look at these “artsy fartsy” events as an amazing opportunity for me to get to know more designers & artists in Korea, expand my network, refine my technical skills, learn more about & experiment with technology that might not be available in Singapore yet, seek inspiration from these talented Korean & international designers & also improve myself as a designer.
+As a designer, I look at these "artsy fartsy" events as an amazing opportunity for me to get to know more designers & artists in Korea, expand my network, refine my technical skills, learn more about & experiment with technology that might not be available in Singapore yet, seek inspiration from these talented Korean & international designers & also improve myself as a designer.

 After all, that was how I got to know Catherine, a good friend of mine from Korea who’s also a graphic designer.
 Without whom, I wouldn’t have been able to see some of the coolest places in Seoul, like Leeum Samsung Museum of Art & RUF XXX - Namsan Studio & Bar which is located at the top of Namsan, overlooking the breath-taking cityscape of Seoul.
 She’s the one responsible for bringing me to some of these hippest hangout spots in Seoul, basically. (: